Tonydum/Gym-member-churn-analysis/README.md

 Showed that month-to-month members are leaving the most, which hurts revenue.

 Found that younger members and those with low attendance are more likely to leave.

-Calculated the revenue being lost each month due to churn.

 Proved that members who attend more classes stay longer.